History Of Broughton Transport

 This trade instigated the well-known brand “Eat More Chips”.
 However now we also use “Eat More Fruit” which is more apt in this current climate, as we now deliver Fruit & Veg daily for a number of different growers and manufacturers into Europe and the UK.

 In 2009 another service was added to the Haulage business, with the purchase of two low-loader trailers, for transportation of Heavy Machinery.
-See heavy haulage for more information about our wide load carriers.

 D. Mortimer & Sons partially closed down the haulage business on a temporary basis, with some staff being retained to fulfil existing contracts.

 The Haulage business re-opened as a limited company in March 2013 with a new name “Broughton Transport Solutions”, and is managed by Toby Ovens, the eighth generation of the family.